alco/numspell/doc/DeveloperIntro.md

 we would get the correct spelling for huge numbers like millions, billions, etc.

-**numspell** allows you to define such rules using a template string that will act upon a list and transform its elements according to those rules.
-See the docstring of the **listparse** submodule and the _TemplateSyntax.md_ file for the detailed information on the subject.
+The **listparse** submodule allows you to define such rules using a template string that will act upon a list and transform its elements according to those rules.
+See the submodule's docstring and the _TemplateSyntax.md_ file for the detailed information on the subject.